devedevo/blog/aboutme.md

 ---
 layout: default
 title: Hi.
 I'm Hardy Scheel.
-subtitle:
+description: I am in software development and computer science.
 permalink: /aboutme/
 ---

 *My name is Hardy Scheel and I live in the western corner of Germany in a big town called [Cologne](https://goo.gl/maps/4HdXxkBrVhZFC8uF8){:target="_blank"} or Köln as we say.*

-## My favorite topics
+## My favourite topics
 *I’m very interested in software development and computer science in general.
 Besides I've a lot of various interests that differ from time to time, like making music, playing guitar, researching in politics and history, or doing some sports.*

 ## My skills
 *A summary of topics I am working on, have worked on in the past and things I'm dealing with:*

-Java, JavaFX &bull; JavaScript &bull; PHP &bull; Perl &bull; Docker, Vagrant, HyperV, Virtual Box &bull; PostGreSQL, MySQL, MariaDB, Oracle DB 11 & 12
+Java, JavaFX &bull; JavaScript, Angular &bull; Python &bull; PHP &bull; Perl &bull; Docker, Vagrant, HyperV, Virtual Box &bull; PostGreSQL, MySQL, MariaDB, Oracle DB 11 & 12 &bull; RaspberryPi, Arduino

 try out algorithms &bull; MV* architecture pattern (like MVC, MVP, MVVM) and frameworks &bull; networks &bull; computer hardware components